If you suffer from headaches, migraines or other pains, there’s good news, you can find relief through meditation. Trust

-Scientific research has proven that we can indeed use Mind-body techniques, including mindfulness, for headaches, migraines, and other pains.
+Scientific research suggests we can use Mind-body techniques, including mindfulness, for headaches, migraines, and other pains.
 One of the best pain meditation techniques is the Mindfulness-Based Stress Reduction program designed by Jon Kabat Zinn.

 Kabat Zinn’s studies reveal that individuals who practise Mindfulness-Based Stress Reduction have 1.4 fewer migraines per month than the average individual.
 Plus, headaches and migraines are less intense in meditators.

 When we perform Mindfulness-Based Stress Reduction, we nonjudgmentally accept the pain we are experiencing.
 The aim is to perceive the pain precisely as it is: as pure energy.
-This acceptance of pain has been proven to significantly reduce suffering.
-It relieves the stress, which reduces the pain, and it also reduces the psychosomatic aspects of pain.
+This reduces suffering, relieves stress, and reduces the psychosomatic aspects of pain.

 For Arthritis And Muscular Discomfort

 If you suffer from muscular pains, there’s good news: Taoist meditations help.

 Taoist meditations are all about self-acceptance and harmony.
 They are designed to cultivate the flow of chi (prana) around the body.

 Especially useful for muscular pains and arthritis are tai chi and Qigong.
 These are slow movement meditations that improve coordination and help to reduce inflammation.